Walter Hardy

 Walter Hardy is a fictional character appearing in American comic books published by Marvel Comics.
+He is a world-renowned cat burglar and the father of Felicia Hardy, also known as the Black Cat.

+In the adaptations Spider-Man (2018) and Ultimate Spider-Man (2024–present), alternate-universe versions of Walter Hardy are depicted as having been the first Black Cat preceding Felicia.

 Publication history

 Created by writer Marv Wolfman and artist Keith Pollard, the character first appeared in The Amazing Spider-Man #194 (July 1979).
-He is a world-renowned cat burglar and the father of Felicia Hardy, a.k.a.
-Black Cat.

 Fictional character biography

-Walter Hardy is a well-known cat burglar who got arrested at some point.
-Years later, the thief known as Black Cat steals precinct papers on the prison holding him.
-Peter Parker also conducted his own research, learning that Walter Hardy had been locked up in New York Prison for the past few decades and is now terminally ill.
+Walter Hardy is a well-known cat burglar who was arrested at some point.
+Years later, Black Cat steals precinct papers on the prison holding him.
+Peter Parker learns that Walter has been imprisoned for several decades and is terminally ill.
 At the prison, Spider-Man fights Black Cat while her accomplices Boris Korpse and Bruno Grainger blast the wall to Walter Hardy's prison cell, the rubble of which buries Spider-Man.

-With Spider-Man unable to get out of the rubble, the prison officers are unable to stop Black Cat, Korpse, and Grainger from making off with Walter Hardy.
-At his home, Black Cat reveals that she is his daughter, Felicia Hardy, and mentions that her mother Lydia purposefully hid his past from her.
+Spider-Man and the police are unable to stop Black Cat, Korpse, and Grainger from capturing Walter Hardy.
+At her home, Black Cat reveals that she is Walter's daughter Felicia and that her mother Lydia purposefully hid his past from her.
 Walter then leaves to spend his final moments with his wife.
-After Black Cat falls into the river, Spider-Man goes to meet up with Lydia Hardy as she weeps over Walter's death.
+After Black Cat falls into the river, Spider-Man meets with Lydia as she mourns Walter's death.

-At the time when Black Cat is in the hospital following Spider-Man's battle with Doctor Octopus, she claims to Peter Parker that she was visited by the ghost of Walter Hardy.
+When Black Cat is hospitalized following Spider-Man's battle with Doctor Octopus, she claims to have seen Walter's ghost.

 Powers and abilities

-The Cat had a miniature grappling hook device, which enables him to swing from buildings in a manner similar to Spider-Man, though not quite as fast.
+Walter Hardy had a miniature grappling hook device, which enables him to swing from buildings in a manner similar to Spider-Man, though not quite as fast.
 He could also use the cable from this device as a tightrope, wall scaling device, swing line, and/or as a weapon in combat.
-He had photographic memory as well.

 Other versions

-The Ultimate Marvel version of the character is identified as Jack Hardy and is seen on a list of known cat burglars in the Daily Bugle database.
+Marvel Action

+An alternate universe variant of Walter Hardy makes a minor appearance in Marvel Action: Spider-Man #7.

+Spider-Gwen

+An alternate universe variant of Walter Hardy from Earth-65 appears in a flashback in Spider-Gwen #5.
+This version was a French thief partnered with his daughter Felicia who was killed by the Kingpin's underling Matt Murdock for robbing the former.